VirtualPlanetaryLaboratory/vplanet/README.md

 of resonance.

-**DistRot**: Evolution of a world's rotational axis due to orbital evolution and the stellar torque, including shape evolution as a function of rotational frequency.
+**DistRot**: Evolution of a world's rotational axis due to orbital evolution and the stellar torque (includes shape evolution as a function of rotational frequency).

 **EqTide**: Tidal evolution in the equilibrium tide framework.

-**GalHabit**: Evolution of a wide orbit due to the galactic tide and impulses from passing stars, including radial migration.
+**GalHabit**: Evolution of a wide orbit due to the galactic tide and impulses from passing stars (includes radial migration).

 **POISE**: Energy balance climate model including dynamic ice sheets and lithospheric compression/rebound.